Lawyers

 While many car accident cases are settled out of court through negotiations between the parties involved, some cases may ultimately require going to trial.
 It is essential to be prepared for all possible outcomes and have a skilled attorney by your side to represent your interests in court if necessary.

 It is a common misconception that you can only sue for physical injuries in a car accident case.
-However, you may also be able to seek compensation for emotional distress, pain and suffering, and other non-physical damages resulting from the accident.
+However, you may also be able to seek compensation for emotional distress, , and other non-physical damages resulting from the accident.
 Consult with an attorney to understand your legal rights fully.

 13. Myth: You Can’t Sue a Government Entity for a Car Accident